TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 ## **ReBAC Enables Functionality Not Found In Other Authorization Systems**

-Some of the most important features are **inheritance, fine-grained permission, and future-proofing.**
+Some of the most important features are **inheritance, fine-grained permissions, permission groups, and future-proofing.**

 ### **Inheritance**